NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

         "support_info" :  "Have question or need technical assistance, please visit http://www.babaei.net/ or write an email to info [ at ] babaei.net."
     },
+}
 {% endcodeblock %}

-<code>reports.mailboxes</code> is a JSON array of email addresses and their settings who will receive the backup report when it's done, either successfully or failed.
+<code>.reports.mailboxes</code> is a JSON array of email addresses and their settings who will receive the backup report when it's done, either successfully or failed.

-<code>reports.mailboxes.email_address</code> should be a valid email address.
+<code>.reports.mailboxes.email_address</code> should be a valid email address.

-<code>reports.mailboxes.attach_passphrases</code> determines whether the archive passphrases should be attached to the reports for that specific email or not.
+<code>.reports.mailboxes.attach_passphrases</code> determines whether the archive passphrases should be attached to the reports for that specific email or not.

-<code>reports.subject</code> provides the ability to determine the report subject for different scenarios that might happen during the backup process, so by looking at your inbox you immediately realize what happened and take action if it's neccessary. <code>{HOST_NAME}</code> and <code>{DATE}</code> are special placeholder keywords.
+<code>.reports.subject</code> provides the ability to determine the report subject for different scenarios that might happen during the backup process, so by looking at your inbox you immediately realize what happened and take action if it's neccessary. <code>{HOST_NAME}</code> and <code>{DATE}</code> are special placeholder keywords.
 They will be replaceed at runtime by the host name OmniBackup backup running on or the date the backup jobs started, respectively.

-<code>reports.success</code> is email subject when backup process finished successfully.
+<code>.reports.success</code> is email subject when backup process finished successfully.

-<code>reports.error</code> is email subject when at least one error happened during the backup process.
+<code>.reports.error</code> is email subject when at least one error happened during the backup process.

-<code>reports.fatal</code> is email subject when backup process faces a fatal error so it could not finish the jobs.
+<code>.reports.fatal</code> is email subject when backup process faces a fatal error so it could not finish the jobs.

+<code>.reports.support_info</code>

 <br />
 <a name="ConfigRemoteBackupServers"></a>

 ### Configuring Remote Backup Servers ###

-{% codeblock config.json lang:json %}
+{% codeblock config.json lang:js %}
+{
     "remote" :
     {
         "keep_backup_locally" :  "partial",